 Hampton hump refers to a dome-shaped, pleural-based opacification in the lung most commonly due to pulmonary embolism and lung infarction (it can also result from other causes of pulmonary infarction (e.g. vascular occlusion due to angioinvasive aspergillosis).
 While a pulmonary artery embolism ...

 The Hampton line is a thin millimetric radiolucent line seen at the neck of a gastric ulcer in barium studies (profile view), indicating its benign nature.
 It is caused by a thin line of mucosa overhanging the ulcer's crater.

-The hamstrings are the muscles of the posterior thigh and include the:
+The hamstrings are the muscles of the posterior compartment of the thigh and include the:

 lateral: biceps femoris